SIM-xidian/Hybrid-View-Self-supervised-Framework-for-Automatic-Modulation-Recognition/Readme.md

-1. 预训练模型：
+1. Pre-trained Model:
-   1. 下载RML2016a数据集与与RML2016a数据集对应的CWTdata数据集。并放置于正确位置。
+   1. Download the RML2016a dataset and the corresponding CWTdata dataset.
+Place them in the correct location.
-   2. 打开Pretrain文件夹
+   2. Open the Pretrain folder.
-   3. 运行main.py
+   3. Run main.py.
-2. 不同模型的比较试验
+2. Comparison Experiments of Different Models:
-   1. 打开Test and Comparison文件夹
+   1. Open the Test and Comparison folder.
-   2. 运行mian.py
+   2. Run main.py.